hajimen/p2ppcb_software/README.md

 PC0 handles keycaps to check interference and to help your design process.
 The following are available on PC0.
 You can of course put other keycaps on your 3D-printed keyboards.

-- XDA (not a very good category for precise design, so use this for a rough estimate)
+- XDA (9.5 mm height.
+CAUTION: There are a lot of "XDA" profiles in the market)
 - DSA
 - Cherry profile
 - OEM profile